-“If I haven’t seen Repo Man twenty times, I’ve definitely seen it ten.
+“If I haven’t seen Repo Man twenty times, I’ve definitely seen it fifteen.
 But I still couldn’t tell you how it ends exactly.
-Something to do with Otto getting into the car with the wigged out mechanic guy Miller … and going for a ride.
-And then what happens after that?
+Something to do with Otto getting into the car with the wigged out mechanic guy Miller … and going for a ride in the sky.
+But then what happens?
 Anything?
 Does the movie just end?
 Clearly, it doesn’t matter.
 Repo Man is a movie of scenes and moments, with more superlative pieces than any random ten Oscar winners put together.
 And one of them is definitely that scene with the flying car, mainly because of the music.
 A track called Reel Ten by the band known as the Plugz, who I otherwise know nothing about, except somebody told me they played on Letterman once with Bob Dylan.”
 (Philip Random)

 “Are Can still the greatest band that most people have never heard?
 Probably.
-If you are perhaps one of those, Future Days (song and album) is as good an entry point as any, marking both the peak and the end of their glory days.
-Not that they didn’t still have some great music in them post 1973, it would just never get back to such a strange and etherea peak.
+Which makes Future Days (song and album) always worth recommending, marking both the peak and the beginning of the end of their glory days.
+Not that they didn’t still have some great music in them post 1973, it would just never get back to such a strange and ethereal peak.
 Because singer, vocalist, lead madman Damo Suzuki was slowly fading away, not to return.
 Like a bittersweet dream of the future that actually came true, because there I was, a good ten or twelve years after the fact, hearing it for the first time myself, and it was perfect, it was exactly what the mid-80s felt like.
-Living in the future, ready or not.”
+Living in a future, ready or not.”
 (Philip Random)

 “A big part of the genius of the post-Syd-Barrett-pre-Dark-Side-of-the-Moon Pink Floyd is just how scattered, unformed, incomplete so much of it is – the various albums and soundtracks and loose pieces arriving more like strange and fabulous reports on an ongoing indefinable work in progress than anything remotely complete.
 Case in point, the numerous versions of Careful With That Axe Eugene floating around (at least one going by a different title altogether).
 If I had to choose only one though, it would be the live version found on side one of Ummagumma, simply because it scared the hell out of me the first time I heard it.
 Grade Seven sometime, a friend’s older brother having some good clean bloodcurdling fun with us on a dark winter’s night.”
 (Philip Random)

-“A friend brought this rare Tall Dwarfs nugget back from New Zealand in the mid-80s sometime.
+“A friend brought this Tall Dwarfs nugget back from New Zealand in the mid-80s sometime.
 Garage-psychedelia by way of lo-fi bedroom recording that was as sharp, as grimy, as fresh, as messy as anything else the world was offering me at the time.
-Crush makes the list for the sheer urgency of its groove, the cardboard box sounding drum sound, and the sort of reverse-punk lyric.
+Crush makes the list for the sheer urgency of its groove, the cardboard box sounding drum sound, and the brutal relevance of its lyric.
 How do you feel when you find that the whole world hates you?
 Like a slugbuckethairybreath monster apparently.”
 (Philip Random)